xhimatty/PriceVecta-Demo/README.md

 ## Full Production Capabilities
-*The complete enterprise architecture of PriceVecta supports extended features not active in this standalone demo*
+*This repository demonstrates the core architecture  and functionality of PriceVecta.
+The production system contains additional proprietary features that are intentionally excluded.*

 ### Target Audience
 **PriceVecta is engineered to power data-driven decisions for:**